Monday, March 25, 2013

 Then, just as she had begun to question her own sanity, Kate met two attractive men, both of whom offered their help - and their love.
 Caught in a terrifying web of deception and betrayal, she soon realized that one of these men was actually involved int he cruel plot - and that her own life was in mortal danger.

-Now once she gets to Rome and people are acting a little stranger than she thinks is reasonable, she puts it out of her mind and decides to try and enjoy herself.
+Once she gets to Rome, people are acting a little stranger than she thinks is reasonable, but she puts it out of her mind and decides to try and enjoy herself.
 That strangeness only intensifies once she shows up at a dilapidated house to pick up the young girl.
-The nanny seems rather brusque, and Francesca sullen.
-The girls attitude never really changes once they are on the train, but still, Kate it trying to enjoy herself.
-When she puts the young girl to bed, and leaves the car to grab a bit to eat, this is where my jealousy of Kate comes to an end.
+The nanny seems rather brusque, and Francesca is sullen.
+The girls attitude never really changes once they are on the train, but stil Kate it trying to enjoy herself.
+When she puts the young girl to bed, and leaves the car to grab a bite to eat, my jealousy of Kate comes to an end.

 At first it seems like things are improving when she meets an attractive young man who seems to take her mind of her longtime boyfriend back home.
 But when she goes to wake the girl the next morning, the girl is gone and another, from a tour group, is in her place.
 Nobody else ever saw the girl, so once a few minutes pass, and the girl is found to be nowhere on the train, people start to think she may be a bit wacky.
 The young man she met, who may not be as innocent as he first appeared, seems to believe her, but Kate can tell he has his doubts.